 VI.
 Maine DEP Chemicals of High Concern Listing

 PFOS and its salts were listed in July 2015 as “Chemicals of Concern,” under the Toxic Chemicals in Children’s Products Law, 38 M.R.S. §1691, et seq.
 At the same time, PFOS and its salts were also listed as “Chemicals of High Concern.”
 The listing qualifies a chemical for further regulation under this law.
 See the entry below, noting that DEP is proposing regulation of PFOS as a “High Priority” chemical.

 VII.
 Governor Mills’ Executive Order No. 5 FY 19/20 – An Order to Study the Threats of PFAS Contamination to Public Health and the Environment

 On March 6, 2019, Governor Mills issued “An Order to Study the Threats of PFAS Contamination to Public Health and the Environment.”
-Citing the need for a coordinated response and the necessity of studying PFAS distribution, assessing potential impacts, and recommending strategies to mitigate the impacts, Governor Mills established a task force comprised of the commissioners of four state agencies, as well as a public health physician and a representative selected by the commissioners of the Maine DEP and Maine DHHS from several different specified groups or entities.
-The task force has multiple specific tasks including gathering information, identifying data gaps, sources and pathways for PFAS, inventorying aqueous film forming foam (AFFF), and addressing how state agencies may reduce or eliminate risks.
-The task force has begun meeting and has created a website where further information can be found.
+Citing the need for a coordinated response and the necessity of studying PFAS distribution, assessing potential impacts, and recommending strategies to mitigate the impacts, Governor Mills established a task force comprised of the commissioners of four state agencies, as well as a public health physician and representatives selected by the commissioners of the Maine DEP and Maine DHHS from several different specified groups or entities.
+The Task Force issued its final report in January 2020, Managing PFAS in Maine, with a significant number of recommendations, including: